-The Depository Trust Company.
+Depository Trust Company.
 DTC is a limited-purpose trust company organized under the New York Banking Law, a "banking organization" within the meaning of the New York Banking Law, a member of the Federal Reserve System, a "clearing corporation" within the meaning of the New York Uniform Commercial Code and a "clearing agency" registered pursuant to the provisions of Section 17A of the Securities Exchange Act of 1934, as amended (the "Securities Exchange Act").
-DTC holds securities that its participants ("Direct Participants" or "DTC Participants") deposit with DTC.
-DTC also facilitates the post-trade settlement among DTC Participants of sales and other securities transactions, such as transfers and pledges, in deposited securities through electronic computerized book-entry changes in Direct Participants include securities brokers and dealers, banks, trust companies, clearing corporations, and certain other organizations.
+DTC holds and provides asset servicing for over 2 million issues of U.S. and non-U.S. equity issues, corporate and municipal debt issues, and money market instruments from over 85 countries that DTC's participants ("Direct Participants" or "DTC Participants") deposit with DTC.
+DTC also facilitates the post-trade settlement among DTC Participants of sales and other securities transactions, such as transfers and pledges, in deposited securities through electronic computerized book-entry transfers and pledges between Direct Participants' accounts, thereby eliminating the need for physical movement of securities certificates.
+Direct Participants include securities brokers and dealers, banks, trust companies, clearing corporations, and certain other organizations.

-DTC is a wholly owned subsidiary of the Depository Trust & Clearing Corporation ("DTCC").
-DTCC is owned by a number of its Direct Participants and by the New York Stock Exchange, Inc., the American Stock Exchange, Inc., and the National Association of Securities Dealers, Inc. Access to the DTC system is also available to others such as securities brokers and dealers, banks, trust companies and clearing corporations that clear through or maintain a custodial relationship with a Direct Participant, either directly or indirectly ("Indirect Participants").
-The Rules applicable to DTC and its Participants are on file with the Securities and Exchange Commission.
+DTC is a wholly owned subsidiary of the Depository Trust and Clearing Corporation ("DTCC").
+DTCC, in turn, is owned by a number of Direct Participants and by the New York Stock Exchange, Inc., the American Stock Exchange LLC, and the National Association of Securities Dealers, Inc. Access to the DTC system is also available to others such as both securities brokers and dealers, banks, trust companies, and clearing corporations that clear through or maintain a custodial relationship with a Direct Participant, either directly or indirectly ("Indirect Participants").
+The rules applicable to DTC and its Direct and Indirect Participants are on file with the Securities and Exchange Commission.
 More information about DTC can be found at www.dtcc.com.